apache/echarts-doc/en/option/component/tooltip.md

     (params: Object|Array, ticket: string, callback: (ticket: string, html: string)) => string
     ```

     The first parameter `params` is the data set the formatter needs.
-Its format is shown as follows：
+Its format is shown as follows:
     {{ use: partial-formatter-params-structure(extra = {
         percent: {
             desc: 'the percentage of pie chart',